Let's agree: marketing today is a mess: amateurs, cowards, copycats, and dead boring B2B. So stop complaining, I say to myself, and offer a solution.

 None of us ever sought to maintain the status quo.
 We all, at one time or another, wanted to push the boundaries, didn't we?

 There's no blame to place.
-Let's just all agree that, say, once a week we do something for the sheer hell of it... something extraordinary to flaunt our talents, to push the limits, to make people laugh or scream or cry.
-Just once a week let's promise we'll return to our original brilliance -- the ideas and talents and passions that made us want to be in this business in the first place.
+Let's all agree that, say, we do something once a week for the sheer hell of it... something extraordinary to flaunt our talents, push the limits, and make people laugh, scream, or cry.
+Just once a week, let's promise we'll return to our original brilliance... the ideas, talents, and passions that made us want to be in this business in the first place.

 If our brilliant work goes nowhere, so what?
-Most clients or bosses won't like it but that's their loss, not ours.
+Unenlightened clients won't like it, but that's their loss, not ours.
 Let it be our way of showing that commercial success isn't the only thing we care about.
-Let it be our gift to younger generations... let them see what we once possessed and do possess.
-Let's show ourselves that we still have talent regardless of age or economic status or level of success.
+Let it be our gift to younger generations... let them see what we once possessed and still possess.
+Let's show ourselves that we still have talent regardless of age, economic status, or level of success.

 Once a week, show your original brilliance -- shine on you crazy diamond!